-The 2020 LMSS Doublehanded Championship – The “Doublehander”, or “Double”, is a double-handed race run every year, usually on the Thursday of the second full week of June.
-Our 34th annual Double will start on June 11, 2020 (tentative date).
+The 2021 LMSS Doublehanded Championship – The “Doublehander”, or “Double”, is a double-handed race run every year, usually on the Thursday of the second full week of June.
+Our 36th annual Double will start on June 9, 2022.
 This race is intended to encourage adventure and competition in the tradition of shorthanded sailing and cruising.
 The Doublehanded Championship will consist of a race to Port Washington, Wisconsin.
-June 12, our layover day, will be in Port Washington where the Port Washington Yacht Club and Sailing Magazine will be our hosts.
+Friday June 10, our layover day, will be in Port Washington where the Port Washington Yacht Club and Sailing Magazine will be our hosts.
 A party and an awards ceremony are planned for that afternoon.
 Your race fee includes the Port Washington Yacht Club party (and luncheon), dockage in Port Washington, and two T-shirts if your entry is timely.

 Awards: There will be classes for monohulls, with awards for first, second, and third place in each class.
 There will be a class for multihulls if at least three enter.
 There will be a minimum of five and maximum of ten boats per class, at the discretion of the race committee.